-City style street food will tempt the taste buds at Welcome to Albury – the SS&A’s new outdoor street food and bar precinct opening this Thursday 21 December.
+City style street food are tempting the taste buds at the SS&A’s new outdoor street food and bar precinct.

 Each Thursday, Friday and Saturday nights during the warmer months, several mobile food trucks, showcasing a variety of cuisines will feature in a purpose built alfresco area outside the bistro area of the SS&A.

-Among the food trucks set to debut at Welcome to Albury is one run by SS&A Executive Chef, Justin Hope.
+Among the food trucks at Albury Street Food & Bar is one run by SS&A Executive Chef, Justin Hope.

 He will initially feature modern American BBQ style food – think wings, ribs, and other slow cooked meaty treats – but the real star of the show is not so much the food, but the oven, known as a Josper, the dishes will be cooked on.